Updated: Nov 14, 2022

-The majority of people recover from brachial plexus, but some have long-term disabilities.
+Most people recover from the brachial plexus, but some have long-term disabilities.
 During the healing process, nerves in your arms and shoulders will rebuild slowly, and muscles may degenerate due to lack of use.
-Nerve and/or muscle grafts may be beneficial, but they are costly and unpleasant procedures.
+Nerve and/or muscle grafts may be beneficial but are costly and unpleasant procedures.

 Vision Loss Following a Trauma